-Later I plan to write a whole separate article on the benefits and detriments of going out to nightlife venues alone, but for now I will just mention a few things to consider.
-Who you’re with is important in attracting girls.
+For a more detailed discussion about what to do when going out to nightlife venues alone, check out part one and part two of our comprehensive series on going out alone.
+But for now, I will just mention a few key things to consider.
+Who you’re with is important in attracting women.
 A social guy with a lot of great friends will be more attractive than a guy who has no friends.

 However, there are a lot of guys who go out alone and get better results than when they’re out with friends.
 Ultimately, success in these situations depends upon how you come across to the people that you’re meeting.
-If you can go out by yourself and are social enough, people won’t realize that you’re alone (in fact, you won’t be, because you’ll have made friends that night!) so it won’t negatively impact your game.
+If you can go out by yourself and build social momentum, people won’t realize that you’re alone (in fact, you won’t be, because you’ll have made friends that night!) so it won’t negatively impact how you come across.

 Another approach you can take is to admit you went out by yourself in a confident and positive way.
 For example, you could say something like, “Every time I go out by myself I always meet awesome people!”
 As you build social confidence, going out alone will become less and less of a big deal.